yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard

     Application Insights provide rich performance monitoring, alerting, and easy-to-consume dashboards.
 The service also allows us to quickly see if we have a problem and how many customers may be affected.
-The service provides for interactive queries and and full-text search for unlocking insights into our logs.
+The service provides for interactive queries and full-text search for unlocking insights into our logs.

     ![Application Insights provides a rich interactive dashboard and search feature over the logs that it collects from the application.
 In these screenshots, Search is highlighted in the menu, and a Search screen displays information about Trace, Request, Page View, Custom Event, and Exception Event Types, which are selected in a Filter submenu.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](images/trainerguide/media/image3.png "Open diagnostic search")